Monitoring Salesforce API Calls, Storage Usage, Outgoing Emails, and Other Resources and Limits

-Like many other cloud platforms Salesforce monitors and limits resource usage on its instances (orgs).
-User count is the most obvious example as it drives monthly customer charges, however there about 50 other limited resource types* such as numbers of scratch orgs, dashboards, mass emails sent and others.
+Like many other cloud platforms, Salesforce monitors and limits resource usage on its instances (orgs).
+User count is the most obvious example, as it drives monthly customer charges.
+However, there are about 50 other limited resource types*, such as the number of scratch orgs, dashboards, mass emails sent, and others.

-Organizations that use Salesforce as a ‘vanilla CRM’, typically do not need to worry about anything else than user counts and data storage.
-This however changes when adding more Salesforce components such as quoting, order processing, billing or integrating with third party systems.
+Organizations that use Salesforce as a ‘vanilla CRM’ typically do not need to worry about anything other than user counts and data storage.
+However, this changes when additional Salesforce components are added, such as quoting, order processing, billing, or integrations with third-party systems.

 * Based on the return of v50.0 of the limits API

 API calls are the only integration interface to Salesforce.
 They are used by third-party tools and add-ons such as backups, reporting tools, etc. as well as custom integrations.
 API calls are a metered resource and have 24 hours’ limits.
-When the limits are exhausted, Salesforce becomes inaccessible until usage counts are re-set.
+When the limits are exhausted, Salesforce becomes inaccessible via the API until usage counts are reset.

 In our experience, the most common problem with exhausting API limits by far is inefficient programming.
 Please take a look at his section below for possible remedies.